TechsAvey2024/Living-Life-On-The-Veg/README.md

 * Helpful guidance on routes available
 * Recommendations for where and what to do to achieve this lifestyle

 This website will offer all of these things whilst also allowing for intuitive navigation and comfortability of use.
-An effort was taken to provide icons and also animation at the bottom due to the overwhelming amount of information at first glance as this is often the reason people are put off with healthy lifestyles.
+An effort was taken to provide icons and also animation at the bottom due to the overwhelming amount of information at first glance as this is often the reason people are put off.

 Due to the age group of the users, it is assumed that most users will be viewing the site on their mobile phones and therefore creating something responsive is integral to the design.